 This video clip of Wu Style Grandmaster Wang Hao Da demonstrating his form shows his unique style.
 I've seen only one or two others who move like him and no one pinged opponents like he did.
 He was a student/disciple of the Ma Yueh Liang.

 Physical qi reacts to psychic or mental energy.
 If we resonate with what we are doing we are energized by it.
 We may suffer from fatigue, but we don’t know where it comes from.
 We sleep relatively well, we eat well, or so it seems, yet we are tired early in the day.
-We are… Continue reading Get in touch with your own internal pulse.
-It unifies your energies, connects deeply with your own sense of self and helps you to be comfortable in your own skin.
-Relax into yourself, do what you do, naturally.
+We are… Continue reading Get in touch with your own sense of self with taiji

 You have to keep ploughing through to the other side of your practice to arrive at a particular level of understanding.
 When you do, you see why it's worth trying in the first place.
 This is a magical moment that you can reach in the practice of tai chi.
 My favorite practitioners of taiji are… Continue reading Plough through to the other side of practice

 The levels of taiji achievement are so numerous that for every one you reach another awaits discovery.
 Every internal martial arts system has this progression.
 Whatever style you study, or however many styles you study, you will find the same pattern of evolution in your practice.
 This is daunting for some, exhilarating for others, rewarding… Continue reading What is taiji re-revisited